louisgituhi/MySql-Queries/README.md

-# SQL Queries, statements and clauses
+# MySql Queries, statements and clauses
 Am using SQL Tools VScode Extension.

 I also have SQL installed and running locally on my machine.